Chris Masters: Return to independent circuit (2011–present)

 In December 2011, Mordetzky joined the Ring Ka King promotion, a branch of Total Nonstop Action Wrestling for India under the name American Adonis.
 There he defeated Roscoe Jackson, but was defeated by Indian wrestler Mahabali Veera.
 In December 2011, Mordetzky was also revealed to be involved in the Wrestling Retribution Project under the ring name "Concrete".
 Mordetzky appeared on the World Wrestling Fan Xperience (WWFX) Champions Showcase Tour in Manila, Philippines on February 4, 2012, where he wrestled under the name Chris Master.
 There he was defeated against fellow WWE alumni MVP.
 In April 2012, Mordetzky participated in the Revolution event for International Pro Wrestling: United Kingdom (IPW:UK) in London.
 Other wrestlers at the event were WWE Tough Enough Season 5 contestant Matt Cross and WWE alumni and friend Carlito.

 In June 2012, Mordetzky was defeated by Robbie E in a dark match for Impact Wrestling.
 Mordetzky has also been involved in many other wrestling events since his release from WWE such as Southside Wrestling (UK) beating El Ligero, Dutch Pro Wrestling (DPW), Fire Star Pro Wrestling, Big Time Wrestling (BTW), World Star Wrestling (WSW), Vendetta Pro Wrestling and Tommy Dreamer's House Of Hardcore (HOH).
-October 26, 2012, Masters was defeated by Matt Hardy in the Big Time Wrestling 16th Anniversary Show.
+On October 26, 2012, Masters was defeated by Matt Hardy in the Big Time Wrestling 16th Anniversary Show.
 On October 27, 2012, Masters defeated Rik Luxury, Sean Casey and then-Champion Chavo Guerrero Jr. in a Four-Way Elimination match for the Vendetta Pro Wrestling Heavyweight Championship.